d3xt3r-v0ldem0r7/PY2EXE/README.md

 # PY2EXE
+simple python script compailer

-this is software will help you save the time instead you type a long command to compaile a python script (fun fact is you gonna compaile your python file in my software, which is also written in python, python script compaile in python script... lol) this is not gonna help you comapaile complex files this is for newbies and who hate to type commands it compaile small & medium progs
+this is software will help you to save the time instead you type a long command to compaile a python script

+(fun fact is you gonna compaile your python file in my software,which is also written in python, python script compaile in python script wtf...lol)

+this is not gonna help you to compaile complex files & big prog like enterprise,etc... this is for newbies and who hate to type commands it compaile small & medium progs

+my prog is not new, it do the work same as pyinstaller it automate your work just do by gui and it execute the command depend on your file to the pyinstaller and pyinstaller process is printed.

 { sry, i know the tkinter(gui) window hang when you compaile b'cos the pyinstaller output is printing in cmd console to show you if your file is have some compailing errors &